 Executive Director, Board President

-Jay came to Seed Sower, Inc, as a 10-year veteran of the U.S. Army.
-He served in military intelligence as a Russian linguist and signals intelligence specialist.
-He spent the last five year of his military service with the Defense Threat Reduction Agency, working in support of international chemical and biological arms control and nonproliferation programs.
-He completed his military service as an instructor and Non-Commissioned Officer in Charge of the Russian Arms Control Speaking Proficiency Course at the Defense Language Institute in Monterey, California.
+Jay launched Seed Sower after diverse professional history spanning over 25 years.
+He served for 10 years in the U.S. Army as a Russian linguist and signals intelligence specialist in a Military Intelligence unit.
+He spent the last 5 years of his military service assigned to the Defense Threat Reduction Agency, working in support of international chemical and biological arms control and weapons of mass destruction nonproliferation programs.
+He completed his military service as an instructor and Non‐Commissioned Officer in Charge of the Russian Arms Control Speaking Proficiency Course at the Defense Language Institute in Monterey, Ca. Following his military career, Jay completed his MBA at West Virginia University in 2013.
+He has utilized his education and experience in civilian career paths within the Department of Defense, The Department of Veterans Affairs, and most recently as a senior financial management analyst with the Internal Revenue Service where he focused on internal auditing, and program and process improvement initiatives.

 Born in Summers County, Lindsay Roberts is a native of southern West Virginia.
 Lindsay has a daughter, Kamryn “Kami”, 18, who she has shared in parenting and loves her as her very own for more than 10 years.
 She is a 2003 graduate from Shady Spring High School in Raleigh County.
 In 2004, Lindsay moved to the Charleston area to pursue new professional and academic opportunities.
 In 2007, she graduated from West Virginia State University Community and Technical College with her Associates in Community Behavioral Health.
 Shortly after graduating, she would move to Harrisburg, PA, for a brief period, before returning home to her roots in the fall of 2009.
 She received her Bachelor’s in Behavioral Science in 2019 from West Virginia State University and is currently pursuing her Master’s in Clinical Mental Health Counseling and Rehabilitation, with a certification in Violence, Loss and Trauma through Marshall University.